scipy/scipy/doc/source/tutorial/ndimage.rst

 parameter that determines how the boundaries are handled, and a *cval* parameter that gives a constant value in case that the 'constant' mode is used.
 The behavior of all modes, including at non-integer locations is illustrated below.
-Note the boundaries is not handled the same for all modes;
+Note the boundaries are not handled the same for all modes;
 `reflect` (aka `grid-mirror`) and `grid-wrap` involve symmetry or repetition about a point that is half way between image samples (dashed vertical lines) while modes `mirror` and `wrap` treat the image as if it's extent ends exactly